yarnpkg/berry/docs/error-messages.md

 ### BR0004

-A package has build scripts, but they've been disabled explicitly.
+A package has build scripts, but they've been disabled across the project.

 Build scripts can be disabled on a global basis through the use of the `enable-scripts` settings.
 When it happens, a warning is still emitted to let you know that the installation might not be complete.

+The safest way to downgrade the warning into a notification is to explicitly disable build scripts for the affected packages through the use of the `dependenciesMeta[].build` key.

 ### BR0005

+A package has build scripts, but they've been disabled through its configuration.

+Build scripts can be disabled on a per-project basis through the use of the `dependenciesMeta` settings from the `package.json` file.
+When it happens, a notification is still emitted to let you know that the installation might not be complete.

+### BR0006

 A package has build scripts, but is linked through a soft link.